Prisma needs Node.js to run certain generation code, so make sure Node.js is installed in the environment where you

 Generate Prisma Client

-As indicated in the output, Prisma re-generates our Prisma client whenever we execute a new migration.
-The client provides a fully typed API for reading and writing from our database.
-You can manually re-generate the client with the Prisma CLI.
+As the output shows, Prisma re-generates the Prisma client whenever you run a new migration.
+The client provides a fully typed API for reading and writing to the database.
+To re-generate the client manually, use the Prisma CLI.

 terminal